raycast/extensions/extensions/bike/README.md

     - Copy the URL of the current Bike document to the clipboard.
 - Copy Row URL
     - Copy the URL of the currently focused row to the clipboard.
+- Extract Links
+    - Copy all links in the currently focused document to the clipboard.
 - Search Rows
     - Search for and quickly navigate to rows within the current Bike document.
 - Minimize Bike